ONSgeo/HexMapping/README.md

 Under some circumstances, multithreading might help.

-As a cosmetic touch , perhaps a completion bar / hourglass / sound on completion could be added?
+As a cosmetic touch, perhaps a completion bar / hourglass / sound on completion could be added?

-Any assisttance towards achievement of these goals would be greatly appreciated.
+Any assistance towards achievement of these goals would be greatly appreciated.